Jay2704/resume_projects/README.md

-# resume_projects
+# aos_proj
-This repository contains my resume projects in different branches.
+This repo contains files of AOS DFS project.

+Team members are Jay Paun and Apoorv Bansal.